bott-j/bott-j.github.io/_posts/2025-01-23-monte-carlo-method-of-integration.md

 plt.show()
 {% endhighlight %}

-In the plot below the Monte-Carlo estimate converges to 1.572 with an increasing number of samples, which is very close to the analytical solution of 1.571.
+In the plot below the Monte-Carlo estimate has reached 1.0476 for this sample size, which is very close to the analytical solution of 1.0472.

 ![Value of the double integral converging with an increasing number of samples.](/assets/posts/monte-carlo-method-of-integration-6.png?raw=true){: width="50%"}